Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Glenmore Park - Regentville has 119 active public transport stops.
-These are served by buses on 60 different routes, offering a total of 1,185 weekly passenger trips.
-The average distance to the nearest stop for residents is 159 meters.
+These are served by a mix of buses operating along 60 different routes.
+Together, these routes facilitate 1,185 weekly passenger trips.

 Frequently Asked Questions - Transport